PRIME PROGRAM OVERVIEW

 - Serving: These resources will help you place students in ministry areas to serve in during the internship and to plan meaningful hands-on serving experiences that help them grow and be discipled.

 - Outreach Planning: We recommend an Outreach opportunity as a capstone to the PRIME summer internship.
 You are resourced with ways to plan a successful outreach in your community.

 PORTLAND BIBLE COLLEGE CREDIT

-In order to offer one credit to Portland Bible College for this summer internship to student, programs must submit the Credit Request Form prior to starting the internship.
-In order to qualify for the credit, students may only miss three lectures of Prime (if more than one week is missed, students may still continue with the internship, but will forfeit credit).
+In order to grant one PBC credit for this internship to students, programs must submit the Credit Request Form prior to starting the internship.
+In order to qualify for the credit, students may only miss three lectures of PRIME (if more than one week is missed, students may still continue with the internship, but will forfeit credit).
 Students will be evaluated based on their participation and engagement in class time and activities.